 13. For the first layer, after adding the raspberry mixture, add about half of the chocolate mousse mixture.
-Next, add half the Pistachio Butter, rolled out into a 9″ square (or to the shape of the baked cake).
+Next, add half the Pistachio Butter, rolled out into the shape of the baked cake.
 Roll it between two layers of plastic wrap, then lift onto the cake, pulling the top half of the plastic wrap off afterward.

 14. For the next layer, carefully set the middle layer of cake drizzled with raspberry syrup, on top of first layer of cake, raspberry, and pistachio.
 Add the other half of the chocolate mousse mixture.
-Also, add the second half of the almond paste, again rolled into a 9″ square.
+Also, add the second half of the pistachio paste, again rolled to fit the layer.

 15. Finally, lift the top layer of cake (raspberry side down) onto the other two layers.